Back to blog

 }

-That code shape came from a real constraint: I often wanted file size and content type before I actually downloaded the bytes.
+That shape came from a real constraint: I often wanted file size and content type before actually downloading the bytes.

 async function getAttachmentMetadata(contentUrl) {